travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Data Structures/music_info.md

 This pair of 4-byte values determines the foot ratings for each difficulty, with the first unsigned long belonging to single chart difficulties, and the second belonging to doubles chart difficulties.

+Each difficulty is given a single unsigned byte, allowing for a maximum foot rating of 15 (0xFF).
+A chart not existing for a particular difficulty is denoted by that difficulty's foot rating being 0 (0x00), which also makes it unselectable on the music select screen.

 ## special
 TODO: Figure out what this value actually does